 The compound eyes reflect light in striking shades of bright blue, green, red, yellow-orange, brown, or black.
 They aren’t merely pretty; they’re pretty perfect too.
 Keen eyesight and nearly 360 degrees of vision make these guys impossible to take unaware.
-Each eye has 20,000 to 30,000 individual lenses (ommatidia) positioned to see the world at a slightly different angle from all its mates.
+Each eye has 20,000 to 30,000 individual lenses (ommatidia) positioned to see the world at a slightly different angle from all the others.
 The brain then interprets this sensory input.
-There are also three simple eyes, called ocelli (oh-CELL-ee), on the forehead, each of which has only a single lens for detecting light intensity.
+There are also three simple eyes on the forehead.
+Called ocelli (oh-CELL-ee), each has just a single lens, for detecting light intensity.
 Watch a damselfly grooming its eyes and face

 There’s a noticeable difference between the eyes of dragonflies and damselflies.
 A dragonfly’s eyes are close together and often touch in the middle.
 Damselflies have eyes positioned wide apart, forming a bulge on each side of the head.